mezcalhead/covid-19-tools/README.md

 ```python
 world = ct.ingestData('some-path-to-JHU-CSSE-dir')
 ```
-Or take advantage of our nighly cached world object, so your data initializes blazingly fast.
+Or take advantage of our nightly cached world object, so your data initializes blazingly fast.
 You don't need to sync directly with JHU's GitHub leveraging our cache!

 ```python
 world = ct.fetchWorld()